All Episodes

 I even have a free list.

-And as a matter of fact, you've got this huge computer savvy audience.
+And as a matter of fact, you've got this huge computer-savvy audience.

-Let me give a web page.
+Let me give a webpage, whatever you want.

-Before you do that, let me tell my audience that right now, if you go to my website and you go down to the guest area, you will see Stanton Friedman's name there.
+Well, Uncle, before you do that, let me tell my audience that right now, if you go to my website and you go down to the guest area, you will see Stanton Friedman's name there.

-site and I highly recommend you do that.
-The link is up there right now Stan.
+The link is up there right now, Stan.

-Oh good.
-At www.artbell.com.
-So having said that, give out your information.
+So, having said that, give out your information.

-Yeah, not underlined.
+Yeah, not underline.

 Yeah, paranormal.com.

-And they'll get, it's a shopping market if you will, but for free they can get an article on the Cosmic Watergate and a list of about 25 different videos, scientific papers, books, covering all aspects of the UFO phenomena.
+And they'll get, it's a shopping market, if you will, but for free, they can get an article on the Cosmic Watergate and a list of about 25 different videos, scientific papers, books covering all aspects of the UFO phenomena.

 Yeah, you're going to have to do that again.